 Everything there is to know about propolis

-Propolis is a 100% natural, antimicrobial substance made from plant resins, which is collected by honeybees (Apis mellifera) along with the nectar and pollen they need for food.
+Propolis is a natural substance made from plant resins, which is collected by honeybees (Apis mellifera) along with the nectar and pollen they need for food.
 It is also known as 'bee glue' and sometimes as 'hive dross'.

-After emigrating to Winipeg, Canada, Sosnowski worked as a lecturer at the University of Manitoba, which gave him the foundation to continue his research into how a purified propolis extract, Propolis ACF, could be used in health foods and nutraceuticals.
-We have continued Sosnowski's work by producing our Cold Sore Care Ointment and LipCare Stick with Propolis ACF, which have been shown in clinical trials to treat outbreaks of fever blisters efficiently, and it's all thanks to propolis.
+After emigrating to Winnipeg, Canada, Sosnowski worked as a lecturer at the University of Manitoba, which gave him the foundation to continue his research into how a purified propolis extract, Propolis ACF, could be used in health foods, cosmetics and nutraceuticals.
+We have continued Sosnowski's work by using it in our Lip Care Ointment and LipCare Stick with Propolis ACF.

-Sticky at or above room temperature (20-25 degrees Celsius) while hard and brittle below these readings, this resinous mixture has been used by humans for hundreds of years for a range of medical purposes because of its antiviral, antibacterial, anti-inflammatory, anaesthetic and regenerative properties.
+Sticky at or above room temperature (20-25 degrees Celsius) while hard and brittle below these readings, this resinous mixture has been used by humans for hundreds of years for a range of purposes.

 Depending on the type of plants where the bees have harvested the resin, in its crude form propolis can be brown, green, red, or black in colour.
 Bees farmed in a specific region of Canada, where they mainly have access to poplar trees (Populus sp.), produce brown propolis.